-A Guide to Accessing Psychiatric Medications for Inmates at King County Correctional Facility and Regional Justice CenterThis guide, produced by the Amplifying Voices of Inmates with Disabilities (AVID) Jail Project, provides information about the rights of inmates to access psychiataric medication while in King County Correction Facility (KCCF) and the Regional Justice Center Detention Facility (RJC).
+A Guide to Accessing Psychiatric Medications for People at King County Correctional Facility and Regional Justice CenterThis guide, produced by the Amplifying Voices of Inmates with Disabilities (AVID) Program, provides information about the rights of people to access psychiatric medication while incarcerated in King County Correctional Facility (KCCF) and the Regional Justice Center Detention Facility (RJC).

-A Guide to the Grievance Process for Inmates at King County Correctional Facility and the Regional Justice CenterThis guide provides information about how inmates may use the grievance process at King County Correctional Facility (KCCF) and the Regional Justice Center Detention Facility (RJC).
+A Guide to the Grievance Process For People at King County Correctional Facility and Regional Justice CenterThis guide provides information about how inmates may use the grievance process at King County Correctional Facility (KCCF) and the Regional Justice Center Detention Facility (RJC).

 Reentry Resources for Currently and Formerly Incarcerated Individuals with Disabilities in King CountyThis guide provides information about reentry resources in King County.
 The AVID Jail Project hopes this guide will help current inmates with disabilities plan for their release and former inmates with disabilities access reentry resources in the community.